-We refinanced certain convertible loans during the year ended December 31, 2018 at substantially the same terms for extensions of six months.
+We refinanced certain convertible loans during the years ended December 31, 2019 and 2018 at substantially the same terms for extensions ranging over a period of three to six months.
 We amortized any remaining unamortized debt discount as of the modification date over the remaining, extended term of the new loans.
-We applied ASC 470 of modification accounting to the debt instruments which were modified during the quarter or those settled with new notes issued concurrently for the same amounts but different maturity dates.
+We applied ASC 470 of modification accounting to the debt instruments which were modified during the period or those settled with new notes issued concurrently for the same amounts but different maturity dates.
 The terms such as the interest rate, prepayment penalties, and default rates will be the same over the new extensions.
 According to ASC 470, an exchange of debt instruments between or a modification of a debt instrument by a debtor and a creditor in a nontroubled debt situation is deemed to have been accomplished with debt instruments that are substantially different if the present value of the cash flows under the terms of the new debt instrument is at least 10 percent different from the present value of the remaining cash flows under the terms of a debt instrument are changed or modified and the cash flow effect on a present value basis is less than 10 percent, the debt instruments are not considered to be substantially different and will be accounted for as modifications.